Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Induction Head Mechanism and Function Induction Mechanism

-In this view, our findings with off-by-one addition are consistent with those in \citep{halawi2023overthinking}, while also advancing the understanding in several aspects: (1) In both cases, language models decompose the task into two steps, and induce the second step based on the results of the first step.
+In this view, our findings with off-by-one addition are consistent with those in \citet{halawi2023overthinking}, while also advancing the understanding in several aspects: (1) In both cases, language models decompose the task into two steps, and induce the second step based on the results of the first step.
 The second step could be either a conditional copy-paste function, \textit{e.g.}, a permutation of labels, \textit{or} an algorithmic function, \textit{e.g.}, a +1 function.
 The latter represents a novel finding of this study, demonstrating that the second step can exhibit forms more complex than copy-paste operations.
-(2) Our path patching procedure identified two additional group of heads ({ consolidation heads} and { previous token heads}) that are involved in handling false demonstrations.
+(2) Our path patching procedure has led us to identify two additional group of heads ({ consolidation heads} and { previous token heads}) that are involved in handling false demonstrations.
 (3) Our work also suggests that the strategy to improve truthfulness by zeroing out false induction heads or function induction heads may have unintended consequences on models' positive capabilities, given their positive contributions to the cipher task and the base-8 addition task.

 Related to the view of two-step tasks, \citet{jain2024mechanistically} demonstrate that models learn a ``wrapper'' function $g$ over an existing function $f$ in a sequential fine-tuning setting.
-Our work and \citep{halawi2023overthinking} suggest that language models demonstrate simple forms of this behavior with in-context learning as well.
+Very recently, \citet{yuan2025fxgxfgxllms} show that models can learn to chain atomic functions into compositional functions during reinforcement learning.
+Our work and \citet{halawi2023overthinking} suggest that language models demonstrate simple forms of this behavior with in-context learning as well.